 Keeping your life jackets hanging up will let them air dry out and stop them from going moldy.
 We like to hang all of the life vests in the garage on the side of one wall.
-I ended up making a rack out of some lift over house timber and a few large rubber lined bike hooks.
+I ended up making a rack out of some left-over house timber and a few large rubber-lined bike hooks.

 The timber rail was anchored into the wall and then the bike hooks were screwed into the timber.
 This way there was less drilling into my garage wall.

 I absolutely love these jet-ski riding shoes.
 They are the next best thing to riding barefoot.
-There are 7 drainage holes underneath the sole and they are fully breathable so now worries with water getting into your shoe.
+There are 7 drainage holes underneath the sole and they are fully breathable so no worries about water getting into your shoe and staying there.

 - Spandex Fabri Upper